What You’ll Need

 Add the ground coffee to the V60, ensuring that you add 25g of coffee, then tare the scale to zero.

-When the timer reads :30, start pouring in the center and spiral out in concentric circles until you reach the edge.
-Continue your concentric circles back into the center of the brewer.
+When the timer reads :45, with a gentle flow start pouring in the center and spiral out in concentric circles taking care not to pour down the filter itself.
+Continue pouring gently in concentric circles spiraling back in towards the center until the scale reads 200g.
+This should be done by the time the timer reads 1 minute.